 The Kaleido-Modular-X is a flexible and scalable 4K- and IP-ready multiviewer for TV production optimized for the space, power and weight considerations found in studios and outside broadcast trucks.
-FlexBridge coax cable bridging between the input and output modules allows for the installation of the input stage next to the router or sources, and the output stage next to displays, for simpler, cost-effective cabling with none of the risk associated with HDMI extenders.
-The Kaleido-Modular-X supports up to 64 video inputs, and up to four multiviewer outputs.
+FlexBridge coax cable bridging between the input and output modules allows for the installation of the input stage next to the router or sources, and the output stage next to displays, for simpler, cost-effective cabling without any of the risks associated with HDMI extenders.
+The Kaleido-Modular-X supports up to 64 video inputs and up to four multiviewer outputs.